sjkingo/python-auspost-pac/README.md

 $ pip install python-auspost-pac
 ```

-It is reommended this be done in a virtualenv.
+It is recommended this be done in a virtualenv.

 ## Running tests